October 14, 2021

 If you are carving your pumpkin and you aren’t likely to eat all of it please dispose of the inedible remains responsibly.
 A home compost bin is ideal and for those of you that haven’t already got one, Leicester and Leicestershire residents can buy a compost bin at a subsidised price.

-If you can’t compost at home, but do have some outdoor space then it’s worth considering that many garden birds, insects and other wildlife will appreciate feeding on a pumpkin, take a look at some suggestions.
+If you can’t compost at home, but do have some outdoor space then it’s worth considering that many garden birds, insects and other wildlife will appreciate feeding on a pumpkin.
 Once your pumpkin starts to rot it can be smashed up and the pieces buried in the soil in your garden (cover the pieces with soil to a depth of 15-25 cm) where it will decompose completely over time and add nutrients to your soil.
 If you don’t have a compost bin or a garden, then you can put the pumpkin in your general waste bin.
 Please note that pumpkins shouldn’t be put in your garden waste collection bin.

 If you want to dress up, the most sustainable option is to make a costume from things you already own.
 You’ll find lots of ideas for inspiration and ‘how to’ guides online.
 Whatever you make, keep your creations and use them again next year.
 If that’s not an option then pass them on to someone who will.

 Make use of sharing apps to rehome unwanted costumes and clothing, or to find one if you don’t fancy making your own:

 If you have inherited a second hand costume, or found that your favourite from last year doesn’t quite fit any more, remember that they can always be altered and tweaked where required.

 If you don’t already have everything you need for your outfit, then check out your local charity shop.

 If you’re short on time, or prefer to keep things simple, just raid your wardrobe to wear a Halloween colour-themed outfit instead.